 In 1953, the Korean War was in full swing.
-At the time, Church was very limited in who they could send on missions, in fact, in 1951–1952, the Church could not call any draft-eligible men of missionary age.
-It was only with special permission from the U.S. government could send one man from each ward to serve a mission, and President Henry (Hal) B. Eyring's bishop, Alvin R. Dyer, had asked him if he would be willing to be that missionary.
+At the time, the Church was very limited in who they could send on missions.
+In 1951–1952, the Church could not call any draft-eligible men of missionary age.
+It was only with special permission from the U.S. government the Church could send one man from each ward to serve a mission, and President Henry (Hal) B. Eyring's bishop, Alvin R. Dyer, had asked him if he would be willing to be that missionary.

 But, as a 21-year-old member past the missionary age and with the threat of being drafted after his mission, President Eyring had much to consider before he agreed to be called as a full-time missionary.
 In the end, he decided to decline his bishops offer.
 However, powerful missionary experiences were soon to follow.

 Hal’s full-time military service began immediately after he finished his bachelor’s degree.
 He graduated from the University of Utah in 1955 with an air force commission and an assignment to train as a special weapons officer at Sandia Base in Albuquerque, New Mexico, where the U.S. military was developing nuclear weapons.
 The plan was for Hal to spend six weeks training in Albuquerque and then deploy elsewhere.
 Most likely, it would be to one of the remote, sparsely inhabited places in the world where the United States housed its nuclear weapons.